RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### cutoff

-    - a float indicating the p-value cutoff to return the results (optional, otherwise all results returned), eg. 0.05
+    - A float indicating the p-value cutoff to return the results (optional, otherwise all results returned), eg. 0.05

     - Acceptable input types: float or None.